Eric43/aces/README.md

+# Project on Hold Looking for Clinical Collaborators

 # Acute Care Emergency Surgery (aces) Package

 Acute Care Emergency Surgery modeling is to be used to help surgeons determine efficiencies or comperes models for the treatment of the acutely injured general surgery patient.
 This will be a collection of functions designed for a systems time and/or ICD analysis of different surgery call models.